EXPENSES • 31 MARCH 2025 • 7 MIN READ

 A tax deduction is an amount you deduct from your gross income so the tax you have to pay is lower.
 It’s sometimes called a tax write-off.

-- Do you have the records of these expenses such as receipts or bank statements?
+- Do you have the records of these expenses such as receipts or invoices?

 The nature of your business is also a factor when it comes to tax deductions.
 For example, a media production company will be able to claim a Netflix subscription as expenses (they are critical for research), but a construction business won’t.